 Your Road Trip Checklist

-You work hard at your job to provide for your family, and you save up your vacation time so you can hit the road with them, explore the world and make unforgettable memories.
-But the pre-vacation excitement can quickly dwindle during the long car ride if you haven’t prepared to keep yourselves happy, safe and entertained.
-That’s why we’ve come up with some tips to make this time as fun and memorable as the sightseeing itself!
-Read along and get ready to pack your bags for an adventure!
+You work hard at your job to provide for your family, and you save up your vacation time so you can hit the road with them.
+There’s nothing better than exploring the world together and making unforgettable memories.
+But the pre-vacation excitement can quickly fade if you haven’t prepared properly.

 Get Your Car Ready for a Road Trip

 Without a car built to handle all your passengers, your luggage and the long ride ahead, your vacation could be over before it ever gets a chance to begin.
 Make sure your ride is up to speed by tuning it up:

 Your oil lubricates your engine so friction and heat don’t cause more wear on it than necessary.
 Even if you’re great about taking your car in for a regular oil change or changing it yourself, always give it a good look before you hit the road for a long trip.
 Pull the dipstick out while the engine is cool, grab a paper towel, wipe it off and dip it again.
 If it’s low, refill it to its maximum level.
 While you’re at it, check out the transmission and transmission fluid levels, too.

 Don’t forget to check it at other points during your trip and when you get back home — that long trek across the country can quickly deplete fluids.